-Dance Victoria will be hosting its first Summer Choreographic Lab at Dance Victoria Studios in July 2017.
+Dance Victoria hosted its first Summer Choreographic Lab at Dance Victoria Studios in July 2017.

 Dance Victoria Studios, 2750 Quadra Street